Fatima Ouhaddou: Personal life

-She was born in Morocco but moved with her family at the age of eight years-old to Casariche, Seville.
+She was born in Khemisset, Morocco but moved with her family at the age of eight years-old to Casariche, Seville.
 She is married to Brahim, they have one daughter.
 Brahim has acted as her coach.
 They have lived in Córdoba, Spain since 2015.
 She had dual nationality for ten years before she received permission from World Athletics to compete as a Spaniard in October 2022.